- What are the options in assistantship assignments?

 As one of the three top graduate programs at UNI, the department is guaranteed three assistantships each year (for the next five years) which are specially designated as at least part-time research assistants.
 Graduate faculty make application for a research assistant.
 Selections are made according to the quality of both faculty and student application materials and according to matches between faculty proposals and student interests and skills.

-Full Assistantships pay a salary of $9,204 for the academic year, plus a waiver of either in-state or out-of-state tuition for the period of appointment.
-Awards may also be made for half-time assistantships, with a value of $4,602 and a waiver of half of the tuition.
+Full Assistantships pay a salary of $10,088for the academic year.
+Awards may also be made for half-time assistantships, with a value of $5,044.

-Applicants must be fully admitted to the Graduate Program, which means you must have a minimum of 3.0 grade point average and previous course work related to communication (see full admission status requirements on pages 7-8 in this manual).
+Applicants must be fully admitted to the Graduate Program, which means you must have a minimum of 3.0 grade point average and previous course work related to communication (see full admission status requirements.
 Full admission status also means application to the Graduate Program should be made well before the assistantship deadline which is February 1 of each year.
 However, applications will continue to be received until all assistantships are filled.

 Awardees are notified by the University's Graduate College in April.
 Assistantships begin in the fall semester.

-Those awarded assistantships must maintain full-time student status in fall and spring semesters (9 hours minimum).
-Course work must apply toward the student's program of study in the M.A. degree.
+Those awarded assistantships must maintain full-time student status in fall and spring semesters (9 graduate-level credit hours).
 Graduate assistants must maintain a grade point average in good standing with the Graduate College (minimum of 3.0).